Gadgets for Windows Sidebar Security

-Note There is no requirement that gadgets be digitally signed since the certificates are costly and not commonly used by the developer community who are likely to create gadgets.
+Note There is no requirement for gadgets to be digitally signed since the certificates are costly and not commonly used by the developer community likely to create gadgets.

 Windows Defender is a free program that helps protect your computer against pop-ups, slow performance, and security threats caused by spyware and other unwanted software.
 When integrated with Internet Explorer, Windows Defender performs file scanning on downloads to help ensure that one does not accidentally download malicious software.
 Gadget packages are included in the Windows Defender scan.

-Note The latest version of Windows Internet Explorer has a new security feature called Protected Mode.
-Protected Mode is an enhancement designed to protect users while browsing the Internet from malicious software running in the context of an untrusted remote Web page.
+Note The latest version of Microsoft Internet Explorer has a new security feature called Protected Mode.
+Protected Mode is an enhancement designed to protect users while browsing the internet from malicious software running in the context of an untrusted remote Web page.
 Protected Mode does not apply to gadgets because they run on the local computer.

 The gadget security model can be compared with Internet Explorer and associated domain sandboxing security models.
 However, gadgets have more in common with HTML Applications (HTAs) than they do with HTML content in Internet Explorer.
 Because gadgets have a similar download and installation process as other executable code, gadgets have been provided with a similar set of capabilities.
 The MSHTML runtime is configured with the set of permissions given to HTAs or the Local Machine Zone security configuration.